danieldimit/6d-annotator/README.md

 The program was tested on python 3.7.

 1. First install all needed libraries.
 2. Prepare a 3D model of the object you would like ot use in .ply format.
+3. (optional) To use the PnP functionality choose 4 easy to find points that are visible on most images.
+Take their 3d coordinates from the ply model.
+Then substitute the `all_points = ...` array with your points.
+To find out what the 3d coordinate of the points you've chosen are you can use Meshlab.
+Just open your ply model, choose the measuring tool, click 2 of the points and click 'P'.
+The coordinates of the 2 points would be displayed in the lower right console.
-3. To start the program type in the following command:
+4. To start the program type in the following command:
 ```
 python manualLabelCv.py -i <images dir> -m <PLY 3d-model of the object>
 ```
-4. Contols are as follows:
+5. Contols are as follows:
 - sliders under the the viewfinder - use the sliders to move and rotate the bounding box in the corresponding.
 - `left mouse click` - selects one of the 8 points of the bounding box.
 Be careful with the points selection.
 Try to type them in the following order:
                   [[min_x, min_y, min_z],